UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 There is some ambiguity in the requirements.
 Ultimately, the instructors will decide if a given requirement is met.
 However, there is meant to be some flexibility for you to have more advanced functionality.
 But you need to make sure you meet the minimum requirements; if you are concerned about whether you are meeting that requirement, then you should check with your TA and/or instructor.

 Some extra credit points will be available for functional sites that go above and beyond with their styling.
 We strongly recommend that, once you have core functionality, you spend some time making your application look the way you want it to.
 This is something that you could put in your portfolio.
 Make it look good!
 It may also influence your grader (people tend to be influenced heavily by how nice websites look, even if we try to be unbiased).

+## Code Quality Grading

+**New as of 5/07/2024 at 9:50am**

+Once you are finished with your project code, check over the following:

+* Chosen good variable/function/class names (clear, concise, consistent, conventional, and correct)
+* Included good jsdoc documentation for your classes, functions, and methods.
+* Decomposed complicated functions with helper functions
+* Decomposed components into ways that make sense (not too massive, but also not unnecessary ones)
+* Avoided global state (e.g., a global variable)

+Your TA will be grading your code's quality based on the ideas above.

+Make sure your program and website runs; **broken programs do not earn points.**

 ## Help Resources